theefatymah/Stnaford-CS106A-Python/README.md

 **Stanford Section Leader at 1AM — Guiding 5 Continents Through CS106A, Connecting Minds Worldwide.**

 Welcome to my Code in Place 2025 journey!

--I’m Mah Noor Fatima, one of the volunteer Section Leaders selected to teach Stanford's CS106A – Programming Methodology.
+- I’m Mah Noor Fatima, one of the volunteer Section Leaders selected to teach Stanford's CS106A – Programming Methodology.
--This repository documents my weekly sessions, resources, and the learning progress of the amazing global students I’m mentoring.
+- This repository documents my weekly sessions, resources, and the learning progress of the amazing global students I’m mentoring.

 ---